Weight Loss Calculator

-You’ve probably never thought about setting a minimum number of calories to eat when you’re trying to lose weight.
+You’ve probably never thought about a minimum number of calories to eat.
 But this is a very important step to ensure sustainable weight loss.
 In fact, skipping this step is the reason most diets fail.

 For that reason, the weight loss calculator determines your BMR (base metabolic rate) based on your current body composition.
-This is the number of calories your body needs to maintain basic functions and tissues.
+This is the number of calories your body needs in order to maintain basic functions.

 Think of your metabolism as a campfire.
 If you only feed the fire a few twigs, the flame dies out.
 On the other hand, when you replenish the fire with the right amount of wood, the flame burns at a steady rate.

 Similarly, by feeding your body just enough fuel (calories), your metabolism burns fat at a steady rate.
-And that’s a key to continued healthy weight loss.
+And a strong metabolism is the key to ongoing healthy weight loss.

 Of course, we’re all aware that you won’t lose weight when you eat more calories than you burn.
 But how many calories do you actually burn?

 In technical terms, the number of calories you burn in a day is called TDEE (total daily energy expenditure).
-And it’s determined by your metabolic rate and activity level.
+And it’s a combination of your metabolic rate and activity level.
 As long as you stay below your TDEE you don’t have to worry about gaining weight.

 Since we already know your BMR, all we need is your activity level.
 So the weight loss calculator asks you some simple questions about your daily activity and exercise habits.
-Then calculates your TDEE, which can be considered your calorie maximum.
+Then calculates your TDEE, which can be considered your calorie maximum for weight loss.

 Yet your exact target depends on your body composition and your activity level.
 Furthermore, your calorie target should change when your activity level changes.